ma16/monte/README.md

 ## Installation

-You can download a pre-build static binary and run it.
+You can download a pre-build static binary and run it: [Release 1 (Beta)](https://github.com/ma16/monte/releases)

 However, this is not recommended.
 Instead, you should build the program from source code.
 For further information read [INSTALL](INSTALL) and [RASPBIAN](RASPBIAN).

 ## Run the Program